MohammedHussainAli/RawGraphs-Custom-BarLine-Chart/README.md

-# Paired barchart for RAWGraphs
+# BarLine chart for RAWGraphs

 This custom chart is intedend to be used in https://app.rawgraphs.io/.

-## What are Paired Barcharts
+## What are BarLinecharts

 ![](https://raw.githubusercontent.com/rawgraphs/rawgraphs-paired-barchart/master/src/barchartpaired/barchartpaired_thumb.svg)

-This chart is designed for comparing two numerical dimensions across a set of ordered categories.

-The most common application is for creating "[population pyramids](https://en.wikipedia.org/wiki/Population_pyramid)".
-In a population pyramid, one gender is represented on each side of the chart, with age groups arranged vertically.
-This allows you to observe the overall distribution of age groups and compare the distributions between males and females.
+The BarLine Chart combines bar charts and line charts into a single visualization, allowing you to:

+Compare two numerical dimensions for each category — bars for one value (e.g., sales, volume) and a line for another (e.g., growth rate, trend).
+Visualize trends and relationships between values across categories.
+Easily identify patterns, peaks, and dips by combining bar heights and line slopes.
+This chart is perfect for showing comparisons between actual vs. target values, revenue vs. profit margins, or volume vs. trend lines.

 ## Installation

-- Download the latest release from the side panel on this page, or via [this link](https://github.com/rawgraphs/rawgraphs-paired-barchart/releases/latest/pairedbarchart.umd.js).
+- Download the latest release from the side panel on this page, or via [this link](https://github.com/MohammedHussainAli/RawGraphs-Custom-BarLine-Chart).
 - In [RAWgraphs interface](https://app.rawgraphs.io/), load a dataset.
-You can use [this sample](https://raw.githubusercontent.com/rawgraphs/rawgraphs-paired-barchart/master/example/datasets/population_2019.csv).
+You can use sample data set.
 - In the section `"2.
 Choose a chart"` scroll down and click on the button `"Load your chart"`
 - Select the `"Load from file"` tab
 - Drag and drop the downloaded file